mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 - Test your web server by pointing a browser to it.
 In this example the URL is ``http://mmac01.devlab.sinenomine.net/index.html``.
 You should see rendering of the HTML file you just created.
 This means that Apache is running and serving pages.

-## Install Nagios
+## Prepare Nagios
-To install Nagios, perform the following steps.
+To prepare to install Nagios, perform the following steps.

 - Create the user ``nagios`` and set the password: